MTstateIntroStats/IntroStatActivitiesHybrid/_book/07-L06_7-quantitative-wrapup.md

 * Enter the name of the data set (see the environment tab) for `datasetname` in the R script file in line 11.

+* Run lines 1--8 to load the data

+#### Exploratory Data Analysis {-}

-* Enter the name of the variable in lines 13 and 15
+* Enter the name of the variable in lines 14 and 16

 * Write a title for the plot between the quotations and an x-axis label

-* Highlight and run lines 1--21 to load the data and create a plot of the data.
+* Highlight and run lines 13--22 to load the data and create a plot of the data.

 ``` r